Evidence and research into the Star

 There is a growing body of evidence demonstrating the validity and reliability of the Outcomes Star.

-For a summary of this evidence, download our briefing “The Outcomes Star: Unpacking the Evidence.”
+For a description of some of this evidence, download our briefing “The Outcomes Star: Unpacking the Evidence.”

 The evidence and research assess two aspects of the Outcomes Star: